Affiliate links on Android Authority may earn us a commission. Learn more.

 - Contact your carrier to receive a QR code for eSIM setup.

 - Once you have your QR code, launch the Settings app on your phone.

-- Navigate to Connections > SIM card manager > Add mobile plan > Scan carrier QR code.
+- Navigate to Connections > SIM card manager > Add mobile plan > Add using QR code.

 - At this stage, you will need to scan the QR code and follow further on-screen instructions to complete the activation process.

 If you’re migrating your eSIM from an older phone, do remember to power off your older phone to receive cell network on the Galaxy Z Fold 5 using that eSIM.
 This is a small detail that many users overlook.

 Activating an eSIM on an unlocked device usually requires customer service assistance in generating a QR code.
 Sometimes, you can do this through the carrier’s website, but sometimes, you may need help from the support team.
 If you have the QR code or purchased a carrier-locked device, you can activate eSIM on your own.